Skip to main content

 Always introduce the crate gradually and allow your dog to get used to it in their own time.
 Forcing the issue may make being in their crate feel like a punishment, and crates should be viewed as a positive safe space.

-• Start with the door open, their favourite toys inside (and maybe a natural treat or two), allow them to investigate in their own time and give them lots of praise when they go inside.
+• Start with the door open, and pop your dogs favourite toys inside (and maybe a tasty natural treat or two), allow them to investigate in their own time and give them lots of praise when they go inside.

 • Once your pup is happily moving in and out of the crate, try closing the door for very small increments of time.
 When introducing puppies to crate use, start by only leaving them in for a couple of seconds.
 Leave the room briefly and return with lots of praise!